 Given Black Friday is as much about big-ticket items as anything else, and many will want to prep their year to plan for when to buy a new laptop, TV or iPad, we've pulled out the research to let you know precisely what to expect this year.

-Black Friday began as a US tradition started and is always the Friday immediately after the Thanksgiving holiday, meaning this year the Black Friday date is on 29 November 2019.
+Black Friday began as a US tradition started and is always the Friday immediately after the Thanksgiving holiday, which is how we arrived at the date of November 29 above.

-As always, it’s the Monday immediately after Black Friday.
-So using all our fingers and two calendars, we’ve worked out that means Cyber Monday 2019 will fall on Monday 2 December.
+As always, Cyber Monday is, well, the Monday immediately after Black Friday.
+So using all our fingers and two calendars, we’ve worked out that means it'll be happening on Monday 2 December.

 In reality there’s really very little difference between Black Friday and Cyber Monday nowadays.